weavedev/terraform-provider-adyen/docs/resources/webhooks_company.md

 ### Required

+- `company_account` (String) The company account of your Adyen Dashboard Environment.
 - `webhooks_company` (Attributes) Subscribe to receive webhook notifications about events related to your company account.

 You can add basic authentication to make sure the data is secure.